ITA-TECNOLOGIA/BodyFlow/README.md

 BodyFlow is a comprehensive library that leverages cutting-edge deep learning and other AI techniques, including new algorithms developed by the AI group at ITAINNOVA, to accurately estimate human pose in 2D and 3D from videos.
 With its state-of-the-art algorithms, BodyFlow can detect events such as falls and walking, and in the future, the aim is to further expand its capabilities by developing classifiers for certain neurodegenerative diseases.
 The use of deep learning and advanced AI methods, combined with the innovative algorithms developed by the ITAINNOVA AI group, makes BodyFlow a highly sophisticated and effective tool for analyzing human motion and detecting important events.

-The first release of this library contains three 2D detectors (MediaPipe2D, CPN, Lightweight) and two 3D dectectors (Videopose3D, MHFormer, MixSTE, MotionBert) for predicting Human Pose from a set of monocular RGB images in a video sequence.
+The first release of this library contains three 2D detectors (MediaPipe2D, CPN, Lightweight) and four 3D dectectors (Videopose3D, MHFormer, MixSTE, MotionBert) for predicting Human Pose from a set of monocular RGB images in a video sequence.
 The code from the original works have been refactored in a way that make them easy to manipulate and combine, since the methods used in this project are those which use 2d lifting, this is, first a 2d pose estimator is used and then it is lifted with other algorithm to the final 3d pose.
 It is possible to add new 2d and 3d pose estimation algorithms if needed.

 The code from the original works have been refactored in a way that make them easy to manipulate and combine, since the methods used in this project are those which use 2d lifting, this is, first a 2d pose estimator is used and then it is lifted with other algorithm to the final 3d pose.
 It is possible to add new 2d and 3d pose estimation algorithms if needed.